alitursucular/alitursucular.github.io/_posts/2019-04-18-complete-real-estate-website-with-admin-panel.md

 excerpt: "This post is about a complete real estate website with admin panel (Custom build CMS, MySQL and PHP).
 Unlike most of my other blog posts, this content does not has a GitHub repository."
 ---

 This post is about a complete real estate website with admin panel.
 Unlike most of my other blog posts, this content does not has a GitHub repository.
 It is because it was a private work to a customer.
 Nevertheless, I will be discussing the work I did in the following sections.

-(If you are willing to view the site immediately, please see the [link](https://www.platinatasehir.com). **(Once you open the page, please go through developer tools of your browser and see my mark at the beginning of the HTML)**).
+_Note: If you are willing to view the site immediately, please see the [link](https://www.platinatasehir.com)._ **_Once you open the page, please go through developer tools of your browser and see my mark at the beginning of the HTML._**

 To begin with, this was one of my most comprehensive work.
 The website is for a real estate firm and they wanted me to make an admin panel where, all of their employees (agents) have their own accounts.
 The beautiy relies on the back-end.
 Apart from its front end, I used `PHP` and `MySQL` to power up tons of features.